spsforks/SCons-scons-wiki/SconsVsOtherBuildTools.md

 # Makeit

+_This tool is no longer available.
+Its only trace on the internet I found to-date is <https://sourceforge.net/projects/makeit/>_
+_But it does not contain any files._

 Makeit ([http://www.dscpl.com.au/projects/makeit/](http://www.dscpl.com.au/projects/makeit/)) is a wide-ranging, quick and venerable build system that was part of Graham Dumpleton's OSE.
 Under the hood it's little more than an aspect-oriented collection of GNU Make modules.
 App/lib build files are typically tiny - on the order of a half dozen to a dozen lines - and contain nothing more than a few parameter settings.
 Mainly tilted toward C/C++/Python development, Makeit supports very large multi-platform multi-compiler multi-target and multi-technology-path builds while hiding almost all low-level details from app and maintenance programmers.

 # Jam